 Specialized care for males and females

-Omegon Residential Treatment Center is a nonprofit, co-educational, dual-diagnosis facility which offers specialized treatment services for male and female adolescents, ages 12 through 17, who are experiencing serious emotional, social and/or behavioral disorders, combined with the abuse/dependency on mood-altering chemicals.
+Omegon Residential Treatment Center is a co-educational, dual-diagnosis facility which offers specialized treatment services for male and female adolescents, (We are currently accepting only male referrals.) ages 12 through 17, who are experiencing serious emotional, social and/or behavioral disorders, combined with the abuse/dependency on mood-altering chemicals.
 The Omegon treatment program consists of group, individual and family therapy in addition to health-oriented recreational, independent living skill development activities and special needs groups.
 Psychiatric, psychological, educational and family system evaluations guide the treatment program.

 Monday - Friday, 8:00 a.m. to 4:00 p.m., except holidays

 Residential setting provides services 24-hours per day, 7-days per week, 365 days per year

 Male and female adolescents, ages 12 through 17 (We are currently accepting only male referrals.)